 Also, does it make any sense that Jehovah’s Witnesses are preaching that the world is being stalked by disease epidemics of apocalyptic proportions when, even according to the Watchtower, one of the major threats facing civilization today is exploding cities and overpopulation?

-Furthermore, is it reasonable that the food shortages today are of such severity so as to fulfill prophecy when the Watchtower acknowledges that obesity is becoming a global epidemic?
+Furthermore, is it reasonable that the food shortages today are of such severity so as to fulfill prophecy when the AWAKE! acknowledges that obesity is becoming a global epidemic?

 After all, according to Revelation, a quarter of the earth’s population is destined to succumb to the combined ravages of the three horsemen.
 The Apocalypse says: “And I saw, and, look! a pale horse; and the one seated upon it had the name Death.
 And Hades was closely following him.
 And authority was given them over the fourth part of the earth, to kill with a long sword and with food shortage and with deadly plague and by the wild beasts of the earth.”